 Accreditation is defined by The Nautical Institute as the systematic verification of the processes, procedures, methods and techniques employed to deliver a maritime training product or service in accordance with standards defined, co-developed or approved by The Nautical Institute.
 Accredited training providers have demonstrated that their product or service meets the standard required for Nautical Institute accreditation.
 This award is normally valid for a period of not more than three years.

 The Nautical Institute (NI) is an international representative body for maritime professionals involved in the control of sea-going ships, and has run accreditation services for over 20 years.
-The NI offers a wide range of accreditation services, from being the sole recognised international certification provider for Dynamic Positioning (DP) training to providing one-off audits for compliance with a known standard.
+The NI offers a wide range of accreditation services, from being the major recognised international certification provider for Dynamic Positioning (DP) training to providing one-off audits for compliance with a known standard.
 It has the capability to operate a full international certification scheme or to work on behalf of Flag Administrations as a designated authority.
-The NI is expecting to itself be accredited to ISO 9001 in 2013.
+The NI is accredited to ISO 9001:2015.

 Areas of training accredited by The Nautical Institute include:

 There are two major benefits to using The Nautical Institute for accreditation work.

 First, the NI can accredit to a uniform standard on a worldwide basis.
 This is a particular advantage where ships’ crews are concerned.
 In the case of dynamic positioning, for example, an officer can take the dynamic positioning operations induction/basic course from a provider in one country and the follow on simulator/advanced course from another provider in a different country.
 Because there is just one international standard, all certificates are recognised worldwide without question.

 Secondly, as a professional body, the NI is not only concerned with carrying out the accreditation, but also in learning from the process in order to make recommendations to improve the international standard as well as individual training programmes.